SAEmnesia: Erasing Concepts in Diffusion Models with Supervised Sparse Autoencoders: Related Work

 \textbf{TopK SAEs.} In our work, we employ TopK SAEs~\cite{Makhzani2013kSparseA} that provide enhanced sparsity control.
-The TopK activation function identifies the $k$ largest pre-activation values and sets all others to zero, ensuring sparsity while preserving the most significant features.
-Following recent advances, we adopt this approach where the encoder becomes:
+The TopK activation function identifies the $k$ largest pre-activations and sets all others to zero, ensuring sparsity while preserving the most significant features: